 - Fellows expand their toolkits for identifying and prioritizing research questions, pursuing scholarly agendas while navigating the university system, and articulating their work (and the value of their work) to diverse audiences.

 - Fellows develop critical capacities--mindsets, skill sets, and vocabularies--needed to excel in diverse careers across industry, government, non-profits and more.
 Fellows engage in meaningful reflection about the place and value of their discipline in the world, how they fit in it, and how they might contribute to it.

-- Fellows meet regularly for roundtable panel discussions to promote the participants' professional development, intellectual growth, and leadership skills.
-The objective is to help fellows develop a critical self-awareness of personal and intellectual strengths and learn how to play build on those strengths to pursue lives of impact, in whatever way they define that term.
+- Fellows will convene for roundtable conversations and interactive workshops that promote their professional development, intellectual growth, and leadership skills.
+The objective is to help fellows develop a critical self-awareness of personal and intellectual strengths and learn how to build on those strengths to pursue lives of impact.

 Selection and Eligibility

 All full-time and part-time Ph.D. students are eligible to apply and participate.
 At this time, professional Master’s students are not eligible.
 Fellows will be selected by a faculty/administrator panel in accordance with the larger goals of the program.
 Preference will be given to graduate students who have completed their Ph.D. coursework or passed their Ph.D. qualifying examinations.
 Applications are due no later than 11:59pm EST on April 14, 2019.